 Oakville is fortunate to have a wealth of natural features such as Lake Ontario, the Niagara Escarpment and numerous creeks and greenspaces within easy reach.
-Our environment is a key component that goes into making our town vibrant and attractive to businesses and residents.
+Our environment is a key component that goes into making our town vibrant and attractive to residents and businesses alike.
 In the town's 2013 Citizen's Survey, 83% of respondents indicated they were pleased with the town's efforts to protect the environment and it was noted in discussions with residents at an open house that even further efforts would be welcome.
 While there wasn't a category strictly for the environment, a full 94% of respondents also indicated that they were very satisfied with the state of the town's green space and parks.

-The SOER can assist us in continuing to improve our environment by highlighting where we are seeing positive changes and where we need to do more.
-In 2012, some good news was seen as air quality improved in Oakville in 2012 with a nearly 50% reduction in the number of times PM{2.5} exceeded the Canada Health refererence level of 15 ug/m3.
-There is a mixed message with our water quality.
-14 Mile Creek continues to be the most impacted of Oakville's three creeks as seen by increasing levels of phosphorus, chloride and total suspended solids in 2012.
-However both Bronte Creek and 16 Mile Creek had improvements in phosphorus levels with Bronte Creek's levels falling below the Provincial Water Quality Objectives (for maximum levels) for the first time since 2006.
-The town's Sediment Management Strategy, initiated in 2013 will assist in providing insights into these trends.
-In general those indicators linked to resource use such as our use of energy, car ownership and our recycling habits have remained steady.
-With an increasing population, we need to work on improving our individual actions even more if we want to decrease our overall impact.
+The SOER can assist us in continuing to improve our environment by highlighting where we are seeing positive changes and where we need to improve.
+In 2013, some good news was seen as indicators for water quality improved in Oakville.
+Phosphorus levels were below the Provincial Water Quality Objectives (PWQO) in all three creeks for the first time since 2006.
+Total Suspended Solids (TSS) were well below Environment Canada's guideline of 210 mg/L in all three creeks, and chloride levels in all three creeks were also below the PWQO.
+Air quality in Oakville has improved overall since 2005, however a moderate rise was seen in PM{2.5} levels in 2013.
+Also on a positive note, per capita electricity consumption reached a record low in 2013, which may be in part due to energy conservation educational programs and campaigns.
+Other indicators related to resource use such as car ownership and recycling habits have remained steady.
+With an increasing population, we need to work on improving our individual actions even more if we want to decrease our overall impact on our environment.

 The actions of individuals, families and businesses are critically important.
-For that reason the SOER includes a What you can do section at the end of the book with a full list of resources that residents can utilize.
+For this reason, the SOER includes a What you can do section at the end of the book with a full list of resources that residents can utilize.
 We hope that you find this useful and do what you can to reduce your environmental impact.

 While the data we are tracking is local, our choices have an impact not just on ourselves but also beyond our community.
 The town recognizes that while its own efforts are critical, the supportive actions of residents, community partners and other levels of government are crucial in order to see appreciable improvements.
-This need for support is one of the driving factors for the development of a community sustainability plan.
-Over time, changes will not likely be the result of one action or program but rather through a combination of effects.
+Over time, changes will not likely be the result of one action or program but rather through a combination of efforts.
 In addition to town based programs and initiatives, changing social norms, changes in consumption patterns due to increasing fuel and energy prices, global climate change and changes in federal or provincial policies will play significant roles in supporting more environmental sustainability.